 More than four million people in the United States have Alzheimer’s and that will triple by 2050.
 More than 59% of these individuals will wander and become lost.
 Additionally, 72% of that 59% will wander repeatedly.
 Nearly half of those who wander and go missing will die if they are not located within 24 hours.
 Others will be injured or fall victim to predators.
 In Spotsylvania, participants average 100 plus per month.

-The cost of the PLS Wrist Transmitter Bracelet Kit and any related maintenance fees are solely funded by the community along with business donation along with budgeted funding by the Spotsylvania Board of Supervisors.
+The cost of the Project Lifesaver Wrist Transmitter Bracelet Kit and any related maintenance fees are solely funded through grant funds, the community, and donations from businesses along with budgeted funding by the Spotsylvania Board of Supervisors.
+This is a free service to Spotsylvania County residents.

 For more information, or for enrollment in the program, contact: